intel-iot-devkit/how-to-code-samples/fire-alarm/cpp/README.md

 date_created: 'Fri, 22 Apr 2016 03:17:29 +0000',
 ```

-When the program is uploaded to the Intel® IoT Platform, the program starts to continuously monitor the temperature.
+When the program is uploaded to the board, the program starts to continuously monitor the temperature.
 If it exceeds the threshold, the `Fire Alarm!` message is displayed on the LCD.<br>
 ![](./../../images/cpp/fire-alarm-lcd.jpg)

+When the temperature sensor is heated, another output message is displayed in the Intel® System Studio console, this means you sent your SMS alert successfully.<br>

 Refer to ![How it Works](./../README.md#how-it-works) for details on the functionality.

-## Running the example with the cloud server
+## Running the example with the cloud server (optional)

 To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
 You can do this in Intel® System Studio as follows: